 Climate Change: How can sustainably managed forests help address one of the most pressing global challenges we are facing?

 Public Health: How do forests and trees help create healthy environments and restore ecosystems?

 Urban Forests: How do urban forests provide key ecosystem services, like purifying water and air, that are essential to healthy human communities?

 Green Jobs: How can rewarding green careers help instill a passion for the outdoors and mitigate climate change?

 Wildfire: Why are vigorous and healthy forests more likely to withstand the effects of wildfire?

 A sixth topic is also under development.
 Indigenous People and Connections to the Land will explore how Indigenous Peoples are leaders in sustainable forest management and place-based traditional knowledge.

 Why is forest literacy important?

+The Forest Literacy Framework translates the complex language of forests, trees, forest practices, and sustainable forest management into concepts that everyone should know by the time they graduate from high school.
 From climate change, to water quality, to biodiversity, well-managed forests provide viable solutions to many of the world’s most important sustainability challenges.
 PLT Canada’s free bilingual resource provides a framework for those who educate young people (in formal and nonformal settings, like parents, teachers, caregivers, and more) and those who work in Canada’s green sector to teach about forests and how we can become advocates for them.

 A guide to teaching and learning about forests